mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 </style>
 ```

 The part where the actual content of each page is inserted is `<slot />`.
-Note that it was `<Nuxt />` in Nuxt2, so be careful not to confuse them.
+Note that it was `<Nuxt />` in Nuxt2, so be careful not to make a mistake.

-Now, the redundant header and footer can be removed from the page components.
+This allows us to remove the header and footer from the redundant page components.

 - index.vue
 ```html